matrix-nio/matrix-nio/doc/built-with-nio.rst

 - `matrix-asgi <https://github.com/nim65s/matrix-asgi>`_
 - `opsdroid <https://github.com/opsdroid/opsdroid>`_
 - `niobot <https://pypi.org/project/nio-bot>`_ - An extensive framework for building powerful Matrix bots with ease
+- `matrix-reminder-bot <https://github.com/anoadragon453/matrix-reminder-bot>`_ - A bot to remind you about stuff

 Are we missing a project?
 Submit a pull request and we'll get you added!
 Just edit ``doc/built-with-nio.rst``